 farming protests nov 2025 14

-Farmers have expressed consternation as the government made only marginal changes to the long-criticised Inheritance Tax bill.
+Farmers have expressed consternation after the government made only marginal changes to much-criticised amendments to Inheritance Tax liabilities.

-In the budget this week, the Chancellor announced that the £1m threshold of the family farm tax would now be transferable between spouses to bring it in line with other Inheritance Tax policies.
+Chancellor Rachel Reeves announced the £1m threshold for IHT liabilities would now be transferable between spouses and civil partners in her budget on Wednesday, bringing it into line with wider Inheritance Tax policies.

-This means that should a married farmer die they can leave £1m of assets to their spouse, who will then be able to use the deceased’s £1m in addition to their own when handing it down to their children on their death.
+It means that should a married farmer die they can leave £1m-worth of assets to their spouse, who will then be able to use the deceased’s £1m in addition to their own tax-free allowance when handing a business down to their children on their death.

 “Today the government accepted its changes to Inheritance Tax are flawed; which we welcome,” said NFU president Tom Bradshaw.
 “But this step does not do nearly enough to reduce the damage to the British farming community.